quentin-liance/Job-Salary-Prediction/README.md

-# Salary_Predictions
+# Job Salary Prediction
-Job salary predictions
+Predict the salary of any UK job ad based on its contents